 5 Days Trip to Singapore, Indonesia, and Malaysia

-I haven’t think of my 2019 would start in a very interesting way!
-I have visited Da Lat once again in Jan after the last time I went there in the end of 2018.
+I didn’t think that my 2019 would start in a very interesting way!
+I visited Dalat once again in Jan after the last time I went there at the end of 2018.
 Then in the last days of Jan, I did a 5 days trip to Singapore, Indonesia, and Malaysia.

 Yes, 5 days trip in 3 countries.
 That could be so short to do everything.
-However, it was still enough to put my first steps in new lands, and to have my experience on destinations that I haven’t been before.
+However, it was still enough to take my first steps in new lands and to have my experience in destinations that I hadn’t been to before.

-I just planned to visit my girl friend in Singapore.
-Then she suggested me to travel around than spending my whole vacation in only a city.
-So I choose Indonesia and Malaysia, the two nearby countries of Singapore.
+I just planned to visit my girlfriend in Singapore.
+Then she suggested I travel around rather than spend my whole vacation in only a city.
+So I chose Indonesia and Malaysia, the two nearby countries of Singapore.

 I actually haven’t visited Indonesia before.
-Hence, I chose Batam, an Indonesian island that’s very nearby Singapore, where is the middle point of both Indonesia and Malaysia.
+Hence, I chose Batam, an Indonesian island that’s very near Singapore, which is the middle point of both Indonesia and Malaysia.
 Also, it was kinda easy to access Batam from Singapore.

-Then I picked Cameron Highlands in Malaysia, a pretty similar place to Da Lat, Vietnam.
-With the location in high mountain, Cameron Highlands has a cold weather over the year.
-By that, the land is very developed in agriculture, particularly in growing tea trees, flowers, and fruits, especially the strawberry.
+Then I picked Cameron Highlands in Malaysia, a pretty similar place to Dalat, Vietnam.
+With its location in the high mountains, Cameron Highlands has cold weather over the year.
+By that, the land is very developed in agriculture, particularly in growing tea trees, flowers, and fruits, especially strawberries.
 Therefore, Cameron Highlands is beautiful with the tea hills and the greenhouses.
-If you live in Ho Chi Minh City, Vietnam where it’s hot all-the-time, you will know why I prefer a cold place like Cameron Highlands.
+If you live in a place like Ho Chi Minh City, Vietnam where it’s hot all the time, you will know why I prefer a cold place like Cameron Highlands.

 How to Go from Singapore to Batam, or Cameron Highlands